Pandawan/migueltenant/src/blog/designing-platform-specific-features-in-typescript.md

 We need to find a better solution!
 Thankfully, TypeScript's type system gives us great tools to attack this problem.

+## TypeScript to the Rescue

 The first thing we'll need are **generics**.
 Like in other languages, generics let us specify types (for a variable, function, etc.) when we use them rather than when we define them.
 If you want to learn more, the [TypeScript documentation will explain generics](https://www.typescriptlang.org/docs/handbook/2/generics.html) better than I ever could.

-With **conditional types**, we can branch off our resulting types based on the actual type of the generic we are given.
+With **conditional types**, we can branch off our resulting types based on the *actual* type of the generic that we are given.

 ```ts
 type IsABird<T extends Animal> = T extends Bird ? true : false;